emera86/SASmanual-MkDocs/SASmanual/docs/missing_data.md

 * You should include the dependent variable (DV) in the imputation model unless you would like to impute independent variables (IVs) assuming they are uncorrelated with your DV
 * Although MI can perform well up to 50% missing observations,  the larger the amount the higher the chance of finding estimation problems during the imputation process and the lower the chance of meeting the MAR assumption

+### Model-based Procedures

+#### Direct Maximum Likelihood
+This approach to analyzing missing data has many different forms.
+In its simplest form, it assumes that the observed data are a sample drawn from a multivariate normal distribution.
+The parameters are estimated by available data, and then missing scores are estimated based on the parameters just estimated.
+Contrary to the techniques discussed above, maximum likelihood procedures allow explicit modeling of missing data that is open to scientific analysis and critique.

+#### Expectation Maximization
+This algorithm is an iterative process.
+The first iteration estimates missing data and then parameters using maximum likelihood.
+The second iteration re-estimates the missing data based on the new parameter estimates and then recalculates the new parameters estimates based on actual and re-estimated missing data.
+The approach continues until there is convergence in the parameter estimates.